 - Catalyst 6500/6000 Series

 Unfortunately, the command set is not the same on all switches.
-This is mostly because the company has a specialized firmware for some of its Catalyst devices, which is called CatOS.
+This is mainly because the company has a specialized firmware for some of its Catalyst devices, which is called CatOS.
 Other Cisco switches use an operating system called IOS, which is not the same as the iOS operating system used by Apple devices.

 A few Cisco switches do not have native port mirroring capabilities, but there is a free utility that you can use in these circumstances, which you will read about shortly.